pinguin999/ALPACA/lua-docs/docs/scene.md

 ### layer

-*Optional* The normal draw order is based on the y position of an item.
-With layers you can bring items on top of others.
-Default layer is 1.
+*Optional* The normal drawing order is based on the y-position of an item.
+Layers allow you to place elements on top of each other.
+The default layer is 1.

 ### animation

-*Optional* Items play the default Spine animation `animation`.
-If you want another animation you can define it here.
+*Optional* Items play the default Spine `animation`.
+If you want a different animation, you can specify it here.
 The animation will be played in a loop.

 ### cross_scene

-*Optional* Items are loaded with the scene and are destroyed when leaving the scene.
-If you want an item that moves to other scenes as well that you can set cross_scene to true.
+*Optional* Items are loaded with the scene and destroyed when you leave the scene.
+If you want an item to move to other scenes, you can set cross_scene to true.

 ## BackgroundMusic

 ALPACA supports one background music song per scene.
-If you move to another scene the music will stop and play this scene music.
-If boath scenes have the same background music, the music will continue playing and does not start from the beginning.
+When you move to another scene, the music stops and the scene music is played.
+If several scenes have the same background music, the music will continue to play instead of starting from the beginning.

 Example: